PierreKern/AI-Python-Tic-Tac-Toe/README.md

 ## Features:

-Command-line interface
 1-player mode against the AI
-AI algorithm using the Minimax method for optimal play Automatic detection of winners or draws
+AI algorithm using the Minimax method
+Automatic detection of winners/tie
 Simple and intuitive game board

 ## Prerequisites